 995 W. 7th St., St. Paul, 651-228-9925, crnook.com

-After a successful reopening following a fire last year, the brightly renovated original Celts in Rosemount serves American pub fare along with traditional Irish plates such as shepherd's pie and bangers and mash, with many an Irish whiskey or brew to bring out your inner Celtic spirit.
+The brightly renovated Celts in Rosemount serves American pub fare along with traditional Irish plates such as shepherd's pie and bangers and mash, with many an Irish whiskey or brew to bring out your inner Celtic spirit.

 Owned by an Irish food entrepreneur, Claddagh aims to bring a friendly and hospitable pub atmosphere to the Midwest.
 With Irish and American comfort food, from cabbage and corned beef to mac and cheese (and the Jameson glazed burger somewhere in between), you can relax over a meal after celebrating or shopping at the surrounding outdoor mall.